1.2× Not 10×: The Honest Productivity Number Nobody's Publishing

 "A 1.2-year payback is something a CFO can plan around.
 A 0.7-year payback that turns into 1.6 because the J-curve input was set too short is something that erodes trust in every subsequent forecast.
 The slippage isn't in the math.
 It's in the inputs the user accepted without testing."

 DORA's 2026 ROI report makes the same point in different language.
 Initiatives don't fail because the technology is flawed.
 They fail because leadership pulls funding during the natural learning-phase dip — exactly the moment the J-curve predicts and the default inputs hide.
-The calculator works.
-The defaults were optimistic.
-If you are a CTO presenting AI ROI to your CFO this quarter, the most dangerous assumption on the slide isn't throughput.
-It's the J-curve duration.
+The calculator works; the defaults were optimistic.

 Plan at 1.3×.
 Hold a 20% Reserve.
 Don't Reach for More Agents.

-So if 1.2–1.5× is the honest number and the J-curve is the load-bearing variable, what does that look like in a sprint plan?
+So what does 1.2–1.5× look like in a sprint plan?
 Five rules I've been using with the teams I work with:

 -